 - Exempt under other Code: checked, when checked no other boxes can be checked.

 When you select Wire Transfer as the payment method you are prompted to complete the Wire Transfer tab.
+Whether or not this tab is required can be specified in the Payment Method table.
 The wire charge fees are maintained in the Wire Charge lookup and maintenance table.
 Most fields are self explanatory those requiring additional explanation are listed below.

 - Recurring Profile No.: A user established code which identifies the wire transfer profile for a payee to which frequent wire transfer payments are made.
 There is no validation or functionality associated with this field.
 It is intended for institutional manual use.